alexcere/SAT-Maude/README.md

 ```

 For instance, if Maude executable is found in `../../Maude-3.0+yices2-linux/maude-Yices2.linux64` and
-we want to execute example vsids-unsat.txt in *examples* folder, then we use the following command:
+we want to execute example `../examples/vsids-unsat.txt`, then we use the following command:

 ```
 ../../Maude-3.0+yices2-linux/maude-Yices2.linux64 < ../examples/vsids-unsat.txt